 Ball pythons need 50-60% humidity to thrive.
 Try not to let the humidity dip below 50% – especially if you have a juvenile ball python, or your ball python is due to shed its skin.
 No snake handler should be without a hygrometer (a device for measuring humidity).

-This great hygrometer from Zoo med Labs measures humidity and temperature.
+This great hygrometer from Zoo med Labs on Amazon measures humidity and temperature.
 There are two probes with this device, allowing you to measure humidity at both the warmer and cooler side of the cage.
 This hygrometer is particularly good for larger snakes such as ball pythons because the probe wires are each 36 inches long.
 This hygrometer can also withstand water splashes – unlike many other models.

 How Do I Raise the Humidity in My Snake Tank?